Had an Accident?

 As part of the Anexo Group plc we recommend Bond Turner Solicitors to individuals who have been involved in road traffic accidents resulting in serious and life changing injuries.

-Bond Turner’s team of Grade A Solicitors can offer a wide range of post-accident assistance and support throughout the litigation process including access to rehabilitation providers / courses and experts to support any claim (Doctors, Barristers, Accountants, and many more).
+Bond Turner’s team of Grade A solicitors can offer a wide range of post-accident assistance and support throughout the litigation process including access to rehabilitation providers / courses and experts to support any claim (doctors, barristers, accountants, mobility and care experts, plus many more).
 They can assist with every aspect of a claim, including access to adapted vehicles, so that individuals are fully supported at every stage of their case and properly compensated.

 Their senior solicitors are vastly experienced and are happy to discuss any potential claim with a prospective client or family member (where appropriate).
-Any enquiry is treated with the utmost confidentiality and empathetic, thorough legal advice will be provided.
+Bond Turner will treat all enquiries with the utmost confidentiality.
+They take care to provide empathetic and thorough legal advice at all times.

 Please call us today